 - Capture your optical circuit in Virtuoso Schematic Editor

-Similar to SPICE, INTERCONNECT is a dedicated time- and frequency-domain mixed-signal circuit simulation engine which has been expanded to address optical signal propagation within multi-mode, multi-channel components commonly found in PICs.
-Close integration with Virtuoso Analog Design Environment means that you can benefit from fast PIC exploration, including yield analysis.
+Similar to SPICE, INTERCONNECT is a dedicated time- and frequency-domain mixed-signal circuit simulation engine that has been expanded to address optical signal propagation within multi-mode, multi-channel components commonly found in PICs.
+Close integration with the Virtuoso Analog Design Environment means that you can benefit from fast PIC exploration, including yield analysis.